lcilliers/hobbies-modelling4comfort/_projects/german-sail-boat.md

 - I then had to figure out how to work with very small parts which lead to some magnifying glasses and tweezers.
 - learning about glues was next.
 - but the biggest learn was about patience and stickability, retry and redo.
-- I also gained practical experience in preparing parts before fitting; sanding and smoothing and prperly organising the workspace.
+- I also gained practical experience in preparing parts before fitting; sanding and smoothing and properly organizing the workspace.
 - creating the sails, seaming and rigging were very intricate and required a lot of dedication.

 ---